csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 use languages with more “syntactic sugar.”
 In Chapters 3 through 5, we cover the most influential language—**SQL**, which is based on relational algebra.

-• The **tuple relational calculus** and the **domain relational calculus** are non- procedural languages that represent the basic power required in a relational query language.
+• The **tuple relational calculus** and the **domain relational calculus** are nonprocedural languages that represent the basic power required in a relational query language.
 The basic relational algebra is a procedural language that is equivalent in power to both forms of the relational calculus when they are restricted to safe expressions.

 • The relational calculi are terse, formal languages that are inappropriate for casual users of a database system.
 These two formal languages form the basis for two more user-friendly languages, QBE and Datalog, that we cover in Appendix B.